This 'feudal lords' main page has in particular links to three sub-pages:

-Around the times of my 1999 millennium talk, I broached the topic of the possible feudal overlords of the first Plants, pointing to the Blundeville earl of Chester or perhaps the early Lancastrians for example.
-By 2004, I had added an initial webpage to this site (updated subsequently) mentioning not least the Warren earls of Surrey who descended from Henry II's illegitimate half brother, Hamelyn.
+Around the times of my 1999 Reunion talk, I broached the topic of who might have been the feudal overlords ruling over the first Plants.
+At that time I pointed to, for example, Ranulph Blundeville the 6th earl of Chester or perhaps the early Lancastrians as well as the Warren earls of Surrey.
+By 2004, I had added an initial webpage to this site (updated subsequently) mentioning not least the Warren earls who had descended from Henry II's illegitimate half brother, Hamelyn.
 This related to just 3 or 4 coincident locations between the Warrens and early Plant records.
-However, even for these, alternative explanations are possible, such as..
+However, with more early locations for the Plants, it became apparent that this mostly did not fit the Warren hypothesis and even for those initially considered locations, there were possible alternative explanations, such as..

-In place of a few ambiguous coincident locations between the early Plants and the Warrens, the Longspee-Audley feudal line explains the location of essentially all of the early Plants as locations to be expected for followers of this noble line, which descends from an illegitimate son of Henry II.
-By 2015, the growing evidence had been aided by the development of steadily more information that had become available such as from leads on the web.
-This has led to a clarity that the Longspee-Audley hypothesis is far superior to the Warren one, with around 20 coincident locations between the Longspee-Audley lords and the available thirteenth- and fourteenth-century Plant records in England..
+In place of a few ambiguous coincident locations between the early Plants and the Warrens, it became clear that the Longspée-Audley feudal line of lords could explain better the location of essentially all of the early Plants.
+We can accordingly consider that the first Plants were peasants under an influence from these particular noble lords, who descend from an illegitimate son called William Longspée of Henry II.
+By 2015, the evidence was being augmented by steadily more information, such as that which had become available with the help of leads on the web.
+This has led to a clarity that the Longspée-Audley hypothesis (also abbreviated the L-A hypothesis) is far superior to the Warren one, with around 20 coincident locations between the Longspée-Audley lords and essentially all of the available thirteenth- and fourteenth-century records for the first Plants in England.